BotoZ/Carsties/README.md

 ## Project Description

 This project was created following Neil Cummings's Udemy course, "Build a Microservices App with .Net and NextJS from Scratch."
 In the ever-evolving web development landscape, microservices have become a pivotal skill.
-This course guides you through the creation of a microservices-based auction web app for cars using .Net for backend services and Next.js for the client app.
-The journey begins from scratch, culminating in a deployable app that can be published to a Kubernetes cluster.
+It's a microservices-based auction web app for cars using .Net for backend services and Next.js for the client app.

 ## Key Features